Water supply and sanitation in sub-Saharan Africa

 Although access to water supply and sanitation in sub-Saharan Africa has been steadily improving over the last two decades, the region still lags behind all other developing regions.
 Access to improved water supply had increased from 49% in 1990 to 68% in 2015, while access to improved sanitation had only risen from 28% to 31% in that same period.
 Sub-Saharan Africa did not meet the Millennium Development Goals (MDGs, 1990–2015) of halving the share of the population without access to safe drinking water and sanitation between 1990 and 2015.
 There still exists large disparities among sub-Saharan African countries, and between the urban and rural areas.
-The MDGs set International targets to reduce inadequate Water Sanitation and Hygiene (WASH) coverage and now new targets exist under the Sustainable Development Goals (SDGs, 2016–2030).
-The MDGs called for halving the proportion of the population without access to adequate water and sanitation, whereas the SDGs call for universal access, require the progressive reduction of inequalities, and include hygiene in addition to water and sanitation.
-Particularly, Sustainable Development Goal SDG6 focuses on ensuring availability and sustainable management of water and sanitation for all.

 Usually, water is provided by utilities in urban areas and municipalities or community groups in rural areas.
 Sewerage networks are not common and wastewater treatment is even less common.
 Sanitation is often in the form of individual pit latrines or shared toilets.
 70% of investments in water supply and sanitation in sub-Saharan Africa is financed internally and only 30% is financed externally (2001–2005 average).
 Most of the internal financing is household self-finance ($2.1bn), which is primarily for on-site sanitation such as latrines.
 Public sector financing ($1.2bn) is almost as high as external financing (US$1.4bn).
 The contribution of private commercial financing has been negligible at $10 million only.

+Water resources

+Groundwater

+Groundwater plays a key role in sustaining water supplies and livelihoods in sub-Saharan Africa especially due to its widespread availability, generally high quality, and intrinsic ability to buffer episodes of drought and increasing climate variability.

+Yet there is limited sources available to provide clean drinkable water in Africa, one of the research conducted in 2007 has shown that over 40% of Africans use groundwater as their main source of drinking water, particularly in North and Southern African countries.

+Piped water is still the most important source of drinking water (39%) in urban areas, yet boreholes are becoming more important (24%).
+The WHO (2006) stated that, in 2004, only 16% of people in sub-Saharan Africa had access to drinking water through a household connection (an indoor tap or a tap in the yard).
+Even when there is available water in these places, there is poor access to readily accessible drinking water as there are risks of contamination due to several factors.
+Factors such as poor maintenance due to limited financial resources, pollution and poor sanitation sometimes due to limited financial resources.
+When wells are built and water sanitation facilities are developed, sometimes water quality testing is not performed as often as is necessary, and lack of education among the people utilizing the water source.